 The weekend is a time to unwind and relax after a (potentially stressful) week at work, right?
-But, when it comes to recharging our batteries, are we making the most of Saturdays and Sundays and making sure we’re recovered and raring to go when the alarm clock goes off on Monday morning?
+But, when it comes to recharging our batteries, are we making the most of Saturdays and Sundays and making sure we’re recovered and raring to go when the alarm clock goes off on a new work week?

 You may think that Saturday – the first non-working day of the week for most of us – would be one of the most relaxing and stress-free days.
 However, research conducted using the Firstbeat database has previously shown that Saturday is the most stressful day of the week in Finland.